SQL Server Tips

 Cursors in SQL Server

-A SQL cursor is a database object which is used to manipulate data in a set, row-by-row processing, instead of the T-SQL commands that operate on ALL the rows in the result set at one time.
+So, what is a TSQL cursor?
+SQL Cursor is a database object that is used to manipulate data in a set, in row-by-row processing (or one row at the time).
+Instead of the T-SQL commands which operate on ALL the rows in the result set.

 There are some conditions when we want to get a record from one table and need to insert it into another with performing some condition or logic.
 A cursor is a similar approach to any looping mechanism found in any other programming.